Paying With Contactless In Porto Metro and Bus

 Limited Reach, But Growing

-Stick to the Script: Swapping between your physical card and its digital twin on your smart device can complicate things.
-Choose one for the day to ensure a smooth ride.
+Each passenger needs their own card or mobile device to tap through – sharing is not caring in the world of contactless metro payments.
+If you’re traveling with family or friends, everyone will need their own payment method.
+Additionally, swapping between your physical card and its digital twin on your smart device can complicate things, so choose one for the day to ensure a smooth ride.

-Costs and Caps
+Costs and Caps (2025 Pricing)

 Where Can You Use Contactless?

-The good news is that if you’re travelling from the airport to the downtown core, encompassing stations like Bolhão, Trindade, São Bento, and Aliados, these stations fall within the network that supports contactless transactions.
+Original Stations (2024): The good news is that if you’re travelling from the airport to the downtown core, encompassing stations like Bolhão, Trindade, São Bento, and Aliados, these stations fall within the network that supports contactless transactions.
 Besides those, other stations accepting contactless includes Senhora da Hora, Casa da Música, Campanhã, Campo 24 de Agosto.
-This facility is also available to bus travelers, the STCP’s line 500, which operates from Praça da Liberdade to Matosinhos/Mercado, also accommodates contactless payments.

 Why an Andante Card Might Still Be Your Best Bet